 Norway Rat Behaviors, Threats, or Dangers

 Norway rats can damage foundations, slabs, garden crops, and plants as they burrow and gnaw to find food and shelter.
 Inside homes, Norway rats may cause extensive damage when nesting in walls and attics.
 Accounts of rodents starting fires through the gnawing of electrical wires have been widely reported.
 Chewed, exposed wires inside walls can spark, causing interior walls to catch fire.
 When foraging for food, these rats consume and contaminate food meant for humans, pets, and livestock.
 Salmonella, leptospirosis, and rat-bite fever are among the dozens of diseases spread by Norway rats.

-If you have a Norway rat infestation in your Murfreesboro TN property, always contact a licensed rodent control company.
+If you have a Norway rat infestation in your Central TN property, always contact a licensed rodent control company.

 Need help with Norway Rat control?

 We'll call you!
 Leave your information below.